jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

        );
 ```

-This is less readable than the other options, but does this datastructure meet
+This is less readable than the other options, but does this data structure meet
 our design goals?

 Instead of a heap-allocated object for each node, we only have two `Vector`s for